DraftShift/StealthChanger/UserMods/cekim/Readme.md

 - Provide clearance for the opto-tap PCB without adding over-all height or extending rearward (the EBB36 and OptoTap will be roughly in-line with eachother).
 - Remove the need for stand-offs and potentially add rigidity by augmenting the attachment screws with design features fit to the outside of the Orbiter2 stepper motor.
 - Support the optional Orbiter2.0 filament sensor via the mount with shorter fingers.
+- Provide hole on cable stress-relief tower to insert 1mm "piano-wire" to support the umbilical

 This uses "standard" DragaonBurner cowls - though it is specifically fit for Traxman25's numbered cowls for StealthChanger, it will also fit on a standard cowl.
 It also works the V1 back-plate for StealthChanger/DragonBurner and OptoTap.